Imageomics/dashboard-prototype/README.md

 ***Note:**
 - `lat` and `lon` columns are not required to utilize the dashboard, but there will be no map view if they are not included.
-- `file_urls` is not required, but there will be no sample images option if it is not included.
+- `Image_filename` and `file_url` are not required, but there will be no sample images option if it they not both included.

-### Running Dashboard
+## Running Dashboard

 Create and activate a new (python) virtual environment.
 Then install the required packages (if using `conda`, first run `conda install pip`):